bevanjacinto/bevanjacinto/README.md

 Fullstack Developer | Soccer Enthusiast
 ---------------------------------------

-I am a passionate Fullstack Developer currently working at Northern Trust.
-Love coding and playing soccer.
+I am a passionate Fullstack Developer looking for opportunities in the field of software development.
+Love coding and playing football.
 Always happy to learn something new everyday :)

-* 🌍  I'm based in San Jose, CA
+* 🌍  I'm based in Mumbai, MH
-* ✉️  You can contact me at [bevanjacinto98@gmail.com](mailto:bevanjacinto98@gmail.com)
+* ✉️  You can contact me at [bevanjacinto@gmail.com](mailto:bevanjacinto@gmail.com)
 * 🧠  I'm learning Spring Boot, Spring Data JPA, Angular, Tailwind CSS
-* 🤝  I'm open to collaborating on Anything React, building fullstack or cross platform applications.
+* 🤝  I'm open to collaborating on Anything React, Angular and building fullstack or cross platform applications.

 ### Skills